 When a punitive discharge or administrative discharge for misconduct does not result, disability processing shall be resumed and completed.

-A member may be determined Unfit as a result of the overall effect of two or more impairments even though each of them, standing alone, would not cause the member to be referred into the DES or be found Unfit because of physical disability.
+A member may be determined Unfit as a result of the overall effect of two or more impairments even though each of them, standing alone, would not cause the member to be referred into the IDES or be found Unfit because of physical disability.